DPorichis/vamana-indexing/ReadMe.md

 - a Node pointer to the destination node
 	The node of origin contains the Link in its neighbor set.

-Candidates are an **alias of Links** and are used for creating "candidates" of Links (ex. in GreadySearch, Prunning, ...).
-It doesn't have a difference under the hood.
+Candidates are an **alias of Links** and are used to create "candidates" of Links (e.g., in GreadySearch, Prunning, etc.).
+There is no difference under the hood.

 #### On the other hand, Candidate sets differ from Link sets in the way they sort data.